jingboUnicom/test/content/collections/pages/about-us.md

     type: new_set
     enabled: true
     title: 'Long-term Loyalty'
-    content: 'Our Business aim to develop good communication strategies that will entice our clients to continue utilising our services.
-Get a peace of mind because Regeine Career is accountable and have well established risk management to ensure our clients are well and truly looked after.'
+    content: 'Our business aims to develop good communication strategies that will entice our clients to continue utilising our services.
+Get peace of mind because Regeine Career is accountable and have well established risk management to ensure our clients are well and truly looked after.'
     image_1:
       - content/Polygon-202204131637.png
     image_2: